MicrosoftDocs/memdocs/memdocs/intune/fundamentals/windows-10-virtual-machines.md

 Intune supports managing virtual machines running Windows 10 Enterprise with certain limitations.
 Intune management does not depend on, or interfere with Azure Virtual Desktop management of the same virtual machine.

 ## Enrollment
-- We don't recommend managing on-demand, session-host virtual machines with Intune.
+- We don't recommend managing on-demand, session-host virtual machines (also known as non-persistent virtual desktop infrastructure (VDI)) with Intune.
 Each VM must be enrolled when it's created.
 Also, regularly deleting VMs will leave orphaned device records in Intune until they're [cleaned up](../remote-actions/devices-wipe.md#automatically-delete-devices-with-cleanup-rules).
 - Windows Autopilot Self-deploying and pre-provisioning deployment types aren't supported because they require a physical Trusted Platform Module (TPM).
 - Out of Box Experience (OOBE) enrollment isn't supported on VMs that can only be accessed by using RDP (such as VMs that are hosted on Azure).
 This restriction means:
     - Windows Autopilot and Commercial OOBE aren't supported.